 The main part of the experiment asked subjects to use one of three setups: 2D Desktop, VR Tabletop, or VR Standup.
-2D Desktop corresponds to the RUI as deployed in HuBMAP, with a 2D interface running on a laptop, and represents a base case for 3D interaction; VR Tabletop mimics everyday work in the form of a virtual and physical desk while still allowing the user to be active in an immersive environment; VR Standup, finally, enables the subject to use their entire body for navigation around the 3D scene for full use of their motor functions and spatial abilities through the VR equipment.
-All three setups are shown in Fig 3A-3C.
-Users were randomly assigned to one out of these three setups.
+All three setups are shown in Fig 3, A-C. Users were randomly assigned to one out of these three setups.
 Different levels of task difficulty were used for the tutorial, Ramp-Up, and Plateau tasks (see Section 2.2).
 Tasks were identical for all users regardless of setups (performance metrics are detailed in Section 2.3).
 Users determined for themselves when a task was done and were provided the equivalent of a "Next" button in all three setups.
 More information can be found in videos showcasing all three setups from a user's perspective on GitHub (https://github.com/cns-iu/rui-tissue-registration).
 The SIS, pre-, and post-questionnaire data was presented and gathered using an online Qualtrics form.
-The tutorial and experiment tasks used a setup implemented in the Unity game engine [29].
+The tutorial and experiment tasks used a setup implemented in the Unity game engine (29).
 The Qualtrics form, along with documentation of logged data formats and data analyses, can also be found on GitHub.